Gmail revolutionized email 20 years ago.People thought it was Google's April Fool's joke - ExBulletin

 Gmail revolutionized email 20 years ago.People thought it was Google's April Fool's joke

-“The original pitch we put together was around the three S's: storage, search, and speed,” said Marissa Mayer, a former Google executive.
-Marissa Mayer helped design Gmail and other Yahoo products until he later became CEO of Yahoo.

-It was such a shocking concept that shortly after the Associated Press published an article about Gmail late on the afternoon of April Fool's Day in 2004, readers began calling and emailing people who had been tricked by Google's pranksters. was reported to the news agency.

-That was part of the appeal of making a product so authentic and incredible.
-Former Google engineer Paul Buchheit recalled his efforts to build Gmail in his recent AP interview.
+That was part of the appeal of creating a product that you couldn't believe was real.
+“This kind of changed people's perception of the kinds of applications that were possible within a web browser,” former Google engineer Paul Buchheit recalled of his efforts to build Gmail in a recent AP interview. .

 It took three years to quote running gags from the Dilbert cartoons as part of a project called “Caribou.”
-“There's something kind of ridiculous about the name Caribou that makes me laugh,” said Buchheit, the 23rd employee at the company, which now employs more than 180,000 people.
+“There's something kind of ridiculous about the name Caribou that made me laugh,” said Buchheit, who was hired as the 23rd employee at the company, which now employs more than 180,000 people.

-The Associated Press knew Google wasn't kidding about Gmail.
-That's because an Associated Press reporter was suddenly asked to come from San Francisco to the company's headquarters in Mountain View, California, to see something that was worth the trip.

 After arriving at the developing corporate campus that would soon become known as the Googleplex, an Associated Press reporter was ushered into a small office where Mr. Page sat at his laptop, a mischievous grin on his face. .

 Page, then only 31, showed off Gmail's sleek inbox design and demonstrated how fast Gmail ran inside Microsoft's now-defunct Explorer web browser.
-And he pointed out that Gmail has so much storage space and is so easily searchable that he doesn't need a delete button in his main control window.
-Page predicted that people would really like this.
+And he pointed out that there is no delete button because Gmail has so much storage space and is easily searchable that there is no need for one in the main his control window.
+I think people will really like this, Page predicted.

 As with so many things, Page was right.
 Gmail currently has an estimated 1.8 billion active accounts, each offering 15 gigabytes of free storage bundled with Google Photos and Google Drive.
 That's 15 times the storage that Gmail originally offered, but as Google hopes, it's still not enough for many users who rarely feel the need to delete their accounts.